|Brent's Sharpening Pages|

 We will see when we discuss steel condition at the edge that fine abrasives cause less damage to the crystal structure of the steel.
 Very fine abrasives are able to remove steel with almost no damage to the steel at the edge.
 The result is a tool that is as durable as possible given the steel in the tool.

-The finest abrasives, those that produce almost no fracturing beneath the scratches they produce, remove metal very slowly.
+The finest abrasives, those that produce almost no deformation beneath the scratches they produce, remove metal very slowly.
 Much too slowly to be used on an entire bevel.
 They can only realistically be used if you use microbevels.

 Many people try to solve this problem of slow metal removal by combining grits.
 You will see elsewhere in these pages the actual grit combination in an abrasive labelled as 0.5 micron.
 In fact, it is mostly particles over 45 microns.
 Such an abrasive leaves subsurface damage associated with the 45 micron grits.
 It is completely inappropriate as a final abrasive.
 People who use it will find their tools dull very quickly.